 There are usually many ways to potentially get discount auto insurance.
 Your insurance agent can review available discounts to make sure you're getting all the price breaks possible.

-How to buy the right car insurance
+How do I choose the right car insurance?

 First, decide what types of car insurance you want.
 Maybe you want a policy with only the state-required liability insurance.
 Or maybe you're interested in full coverage car insurance.
 The choice depends on how much you want to pay and how much safety net you want in the event of an accident.
 Generally, people with assets to protect in a lawsuit need more car insurance.